iconfu/svg-inject/README.md

 * Attributes ismap, usemap, srcset, x and y of the <img> element will be ignored
 * No caching on older browsers and on [shift]-reload
 * Does not work when run from the local file system due to same origin policy in many browsers (Chrome, Safari), yet Firefox will work.
+You need to run

 ## What is a Fallback strategy